- Must be a current TRIO student or alum of a TRIO project in Oregon

 - Must demonstrate personal achievement as a direct result of participation in TRIO program

-- Must be able to attend Policy Seminar, OTA spring conference, and serve as the Alumni Representative on the OTA Board of Directors.
+- Must be able to attend Policy Seminar, OTA spring conference, and serve as the Alumni Representative on the OTA Board of Directors and attend monthly meetings.
 OTA Fellow is also encouraged to attend the annual Student Leadership Conference.

-- The term of the OTA Fellow will be the fiscal year in which the candidate is selected.
+- The term of the OTA Fellow will begin and end in October of each year.

 OTA Fellowship Incentives

 - The OTA Fellow will have all travel accommodations provided to the annual Policy Seminar in Washington D.C.
 (March 19-22, 2023)

 - The OTA Fellow will receive a $1,000 award upon completion of their year of service to the Board of Directors

 - Complete the OTA Fellow Application Form

 - Personal Statement Required addressing the following questions: